How to Stop Sweaty Hands in Australia: What Works & What Doesn’t

 Cornstarch and Baking Soda: Mix equal parts cornstarch and baking soda to create a natural powder.
 Apply to palms before important meetings or events.
 This absorbs moisture and reduces the slippery feeling that makes handshakes awkward.

 Apple Cider Vinegar Treatment: Dilute apple cider vinegar with water (1:1 ratio) and apply to hands with cotton pads.
-The acid helps balance your skin’s pH and may reduce excessive sweat production over time.
+The acid helps balance your skin’s pH and may help some individuals manage moisture, though evidence is limited and results vary.

 Dietary Changes That Help